rableenkaurkapoor/data-visualization-storytelling-battery-dashboard/README.md

 ## Conclusion

-The smartphone battery usage dashboard is a strong example of **data visualization applied in everyday life**.
-By transforming complex system data into clear graphs and percentage comparisons, it allows users to quickly understand battery consumption patterns and manage their device more efficiently.
-This example demonstrates how data visualization simplifies technical information and helps users make better decisions about their daily digital habits.
+The smartphone battery usage dashboard demonstrates how data visualization is integrated into everyday technology.
+By presenting battery consumption through graphs and app-wise percentages, it simplifies complex system data and allows users to quickly understand how their device resources are being used.
+The visualization highlights which applications consume the most battery and reveals usage patterns throughout the day.
+Overall, this example shows how effective visual representations can support better decision-making, help users manage battery life more efficiently, and promote awareness of digital usage habits.